lsst-sitcom/sitcomtn-025/index.rst

 .. note::

-   The deliverable description from the `charge`_ is in the note below to ease readability
+   The deliverable description from the `charge`_ has been directly copied here to ease readability.

    1. A summary of the suite of currently available tools/systems that may help fulfil the required functionality.